renxida/labtunnel/README.md

 To start a tunnel, use `systemctl --user start labtunnel@[your tunnel name`.

 Other available commands include stop and disable.
 Also, see `man systemd`, `man systemd.units`, and `man ssh_config`

+When you don't want this anymore, run uninstall.sh .
+After uninstalling, if you don't delete the lines you added to your ssh config, you may still runn ssh [your tunnel name] to access the tunnels manually.